 Every day another 60 elephants are killed for jewelry and other ornaments.
 And the proceeds often support terrorist organizations worldwide.
 Demand for ivory has skyrocketed, sending poaching rates soaring.
 Although the United States has banned the international trade in ivory, past studies have shown we are the second-largest ivory market in the world – behind only China.

 i of the Elephant lets you report where ivory is being illicitly sold.
 It makes it easy for you to take action against the most urgent threat to elephant survival – the illegal trade in ivory – and be part of the solution!

 Our goal is to compel sellers to be more responsible and enable consumers to choose environmentally conscious stores.
 Reports and images submitted are also reported to state and federal wildlife authorities for investigation.

 i of the Elephant is a community action tool to tackle illegal ivory trade and gives you the power to make a positive difference.
 Without our help, elephants in the wild could be extinct in our lifetimes.

 – Report where ivory is being sold in your community

 – See reports people have made on our map

 – Take photos of any suspected illegal ivory

 In addition, we have been collecting information on online vendors offering ivory items for sale in the US over the past two years.
-We have summarized the first year’s findings in a report (Download Report), which should provide a picture of the demographics and scope of the current online ivory market.
+We have summarized the 2018 (Download 2018 Report) and 2019 (Download 2019 Report) findings, which should provide a picture of the demographics and scope of the current online ivory market.

 Please download our app from your Android or Apple store or click on the links below: